-- Is your proposed food truck name capable of registration with the USPTO so that you are able to enforce and defend it?
+- Is your proposed food truck name capable of registration with the USPTO?
+Make sure you are able to enforce and defend it?

-- Search Google to find businesses that have not registered their trademarks through the USPTO but may still have common law rights in a similar name.
+- Search Google.
+Find businesses that have not registered their trademarks through the USPTO but may still have common law rights in a similar name.

 RELATED: How To Pick The Perfect Food Truck Name For Your Business